Paddy McCourt sexual assault case adjourned for a further four weeks

 He said he had been in contact with the prosecution service and expected that issue to be resolved.

-He said they were waiting for the contents of the 999 call made by the alleged victim's mother which was relevant as the young woman involved coukd be heard in the background.
+He said they were waiting for the contents of the 999 call made by the alleged victim's mother which was relevant as the young woman involved could be heard in the background.

 The solicitor also said they had received a transcript of the bodyworn footage from the police speaking to the alleged victim.